 Bathroom with spa bath with shower over, heated towel rail, basin and WC.

-There is a second bedroom available for use for a charge of £45, with double bed, side tables and built-in wardrobe.
+There is a second bedroom available for use for a charge of £200, with a zip and link bed which can be configured as a large double, or with twin beds, side tables and built-in wardrobe.

 Private parking for two cars is available directly to the front and side of the cottage.

 For safety reasons, we do not permit electric vehicle or hybrid car charging at this property.
 If you’re travelling by EV, discover your nearest electric vehicle charging point here.

 A travel cot and highchair are available on request.

 Two dogs are welcome with a charge of £15 per dog.
 The cottage sits in a large lawned garden which extends into the adjoining owner property.
 The garden is divided by a fence which is fully enclosed.
 There’s an adjoining field which can be used for exercising your dogs which leads onto the railway line and walking trails.

 High quality bed linen and towels are supplied.
 A hairdryer is provided.

 Wi-Fi is provided.
 Mobile reception is generally good.